25+ Best productivity books

 Quote: “What we believe about ourselves and our purpose has a powerful impact on how we live, how we love, and what we learn.”

 Who’s it for?
 People who make lists of what they need to do for the day, but don’t know what they want to achieve by finishing said lists.

 What’s it about?
-First Things First shows how you can stop abiding to to-dos, schedules, appointments and understand what your goals, values, and principles in life really are.
+First Things First shows how you can stop abiding by To-dos, schedules, appointments, and understand what your goals, values, and principles in life really are.

 What you’ll learn?
 You’ll learn how to focus on what’s important in your life (and not just on what’s urgent), how to visualize what you want to achieve, and how to cooperate with people to reach the results you want.

 Free to Focus: A Total Productivity System to Achieve More by Doing Less

 Amazon: ★★★★★ 4.6 (981 votes) | Goodreads: ★★★★☆ 4.1 (6,011 votes)

 A profound book on getting the right things done.

 Quote: “If you want to master your schedule, increase your efficiency and output, and create more margin in your life for the things you care about, you’ve got to learn how to focus.”